Best Welding Jackets

 Prolonged exposure can result in a sunburn effect and ultimately increase the chances of skin cancer.
 Therefore, undertaking a welding project or job without the proper protective attire can be deadly.

-On average, a proper welding Jacket should be somewhere between 1.5 – 5.5 pounds in weight (not too heavy; not too light).
+On average, a proper welding Jacket should weigh between 1.5 and 5.5 pounds (not too heavy, not too light).

-Size depends on each individual’s torso width; stand up collars to protect the neck area.
-And the material is dependent on the customer’s choice and should be long-sleeved with adjustable cuffs.
+The size depends on each individual’s torso width; stand-up collars protect the neck area.
+The material is dependent on the customer’s choice, but it should be long-sleeved with adjustable cuffs.

 Final Thoughts

-When it comes to choosing the right welding jacket, never sacrifice safety, i.e., fire resistance for added comfort, style, or movability for price.
+When it comes to choosing the right welding jacket, never sacrifice safety, i.e., fire resistance, for added comfort, style, or mobility for price.
 Protection from sparks, spatter, the arc’s UV and IR rays is paramount when working on a welding project or job.
 These are core features that every best welding jacket should have.

 The general conditions of your surrounding area should also define your final decision.
 This will get you to decide on either a thick or relatively thin material.

-For a much colder climate, you might want to choose a thick material like leather or cowhide.
-For warmer conditions, it might be prudent to choose a thinner material with the same level of protection as cotton or nylon.
+For a much colder climate, choose a thick material like leather or cowhide.
+For warmer conditions, select a thinner material with the same level of protection as cotton or nylon.

 #weldinglife #safetyfirst #weldinggear #jacketgoals #weldersofinstagram #workwearstyle #fabricationfashion #weldingcommunity #stayprotected #weldersunite